0neDividedbyZer0/sunzi/README.md

 3. Can we come up with a list of common strategies? (and how the heck would we implement it?)

 ## Bug List
 1. Game reduces the time after the third turn in a test.
+(It happens to both black and red, seemingly randomly?)